brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 ## Guatemala

-#### Flores (Tikal)
+#### Flores & Tikal

-Flores is a colourful island town set on Lake Petén Itzá, serving as the laid-back gateway to the vast ruins of Tikal while offering sunset lake swims and cobbled streets packed into a postcard-perfect setting...
+2hrs of nice roads, with a fast border crossing brought me to my third country and next stop.

+Flores is a colourful island town set on Lake Petén Itzá, with picture perfect cobbled street and lake views.
+It was once known as Nojpetén; meaning *Great Island*, and was the last Mayan settlement to fall to invading Spanish in 1697.
+A colonial style town was built in its place, and a bridge now joins to the mainland.
+There's not a lot to do here, so evenings revolved around food and watching a volleyball tournament that was on, which ended with an local concert.
+The main reason Flores is famous is as the gateway for exploring the ancient Mayan cities.

+Tikal

 [tarantula](https://youtube.com/shorts/LGgIXUn3MSc?is=qtoOZ_9p_WV40TCN)